 For Employed Individuals

-3. If trainee has been evaluated satisfactorily, the trainee will be given certificate of course completion and forklift license.
+3. If a trainee has been evaluated satisfactorily, the trainee will be given a certificate of course completion and a forklift license.
 Bring those documents when applying for a job.

 4. Re-licensing can be done every three years where you need to prove that you maintain your competency driving forklifts.

-I strongly suggest to You to READ these important subjects to help you assist getting your certification:
+I strongly suggest that you READ these important subjects to help you get your certification:

 If you are an employer and seeking training for your workers, here are the matters you need to know, READ these: